-KDP Rocket is a software tool that helps you choose the best categories and competitive keywords for your new book.
+Publisher Rocket is a software tool that helps you choose the best categories and competitive keywords for your new book.

-When you research your categories, you can check the sales volume, today’s sales and the number of competing titles.
+When you research your categories, you can check the sales volume, today’s sales, and the number of competing titles.
 You can click through to check individual titles and real sales performance.